Frankie the Falcon

 4. Hard Work Pays Off Honors Program participants enjoy perks during their time at Albertus and receive recognition during the Laurel Awards and Commencement exercises.

-5. Professional Development Opportunities Honors students participate in regional and national conferences, community outreach and internship opportunities, and multiple leadership roles on campus.
+5. Professional Development Opportunities Honors students are encouraged to participate in regional and national conferences, community outreach and internship opportunities, and multiple leadership roles on campus.

-6. Scholarships A renewable scholarship is available upon acceptance into the program.
-Students who remain active members in the program are eligible to be nominated for the Catherine de Ricci Award.
+6. Scholarships A renewable scholarship is available for each student accepted into the Honors Program.
+Students who remain in good standing in the program are eligible to receive the Catherine de’ Ricci Award, a $2,000 scholarship; renewable for up to four years.

 Alyssa Cruz '19 earned the Public Relations Society of America (PRSA) Mercury Award for her hard work at Albertus Magnus College